OpsHubProduct/OpsHub-Docs-Validation-Space/docs/help-center/troubleshooting/integration-sync-report.md

 # Overview

-Integration Sync Report provides the information for each entity synchronized by OpsHub Integration Manager.
+Integration Sync Report provides the information for each entity synchronized by <code class="expression">space.vars.SITENAME</code>.
 The report gives insight into which entity from which project in the source system has synchronized to which project in the target system.
 The report also shows source entities ids and target entities ids.
 You can also navigate to the failed event of a particular entity from this report.
 Each integration has a separate Integration Sync Report.

 # How to navigate to the Integration Sync Reports